polx/math-render-perf/README.md

 2) run the command `ng build`, this will enable you to run the SSR version of the app.

-3) run the command `npm run serve:ssr:mathesis`, this will run an ssr version of the app on http://localhost:4000/
+3) run the command `npm run serve:ssr:math-render-perf`, this will run an ssr version of the app on http://localhost:4000/